 There is a risk of armed robbery and carjacking, particularly when travelling outside the capital, Kampala.

 Isolated incidents of violence have also occurred in urban centres, such as Kampala, Jinja and Kasese.
 Residential burglaries can turn violent.
-If you are attacked, do not resist.
+If attacked, do not resist.
 Security risks increase after dark.

 Do not accept food or drink from strangers as it may be drugged.